electronicayciencia/TNC-Telnet/README.md

 An AX.25 emulator for TCP connections.

-This interface emulates WA8DED's *The Firmware* TNC and makes regular Telnet traffic appears like AX.25.

 ## Description

-You can use it to connect to any active F6FBB BBS via **Telnet** using Packet Radio software with support for TNC driver.
+This interface emulates a TNC and makes regular TCP/IP traffic appears like AX.25.
+So you can connect to a Telnet Ham-Radio BBS or DX Cluster with old MS-DOS **Packet Radio** software.

-Like **Graphic Packet**:
+For example **Graphic Packet**:

 ![](img/gp_ea2rcf.png)